 Nathan Santos serves as Director of Commercial Music (Instrumental), Instructor of Music, and instructor of bass, guitar, strings and keyboard, as well as director of the TU Dragon Big Band and several other ensembles.
 An accomplished classical, jazz and rock bass player and teacher, Nathan has served on the faculty of Penn State University, University of Pittsburgh-Johnstown, Indiana University of Pennsylvania, and St. Francis University (PA).
 A multi-instrumentalist and classical and jazz vocalist, and active performer for three decades, he has shared the stage with Bernadette Peters, Joe Morello, Sherryl Milnes, Lou Christie, John Blake, Jr., George Young, Bruce Hornsby, Olivia Newton-John, Andy Narell, Dave Samuels, Carrie Tillis, Five By Design, and many others.
 He has also appeared on many recordings representing a wide range of styles.
 He served as principal bassist with the Johnstown Symphony and Altoona Symphony, and a member of the Chamber Orchestra of the Alleghenies and the Westmoreland Symphony.
 He was also a member of the Jazz in Your Face Big Band, the vocal jazz quintet White Noise, rock bands Acousticity and Soy Bomb, and countless other groups.
 His classical, jazz and commercial compositions and arrangements have been performed by the Pittsburgh Symphony Orchestra, Pittsburgh Public Theatre, and many of his own pro and student ensembles.
 Nathan holds a MM in Jazz Performance from the University of Miami (FL), and a bachelor’s degree from Wilkes University (PA).
 Nathan and his wife Kristen have two children, Ross and Ariana.
 For more information, please visit www.nathansantos.com.
 Contact: email@example.com.

-Ben Herrick serves as Director of Bands, directing the TU Marching Band, Concert Band, Pep Band and select chamber groups.
+Ben Herrick serves as Director of Bands, directing the TU Marching Band, Concert Band, Pep Band, chamber ensembles, and the traditional jazz ensemble N'awlins.
 Mr. Herrick has served as director of the College of Wooster marching band, and assistant director of their concert band, and was founder of Wooster's New Orleans brass ensemble.
 He also served as an assistant band director for the University of Cincinnati's marching, concert, and pep bands, as well as developing and directing UC's Dixieland band, and teaching brass methods.
 Mr. Herrick taught at Delta HS in Delta OH, Mohawk HS in Sycamore OH, and Our Lady of the Lake Catholic School in Euclid OH.
 He served in the USAF Ohio Air National Guard and has worked as a freelance trombonist around Ohio for two decades.
-He holds a bachelor's degree in music education from the University of Toledo, and a Master of Music Education from the University of Cincinnati College Conservatory of Music.
-Contact:
+He holds a bachelor's degree in music education from the University of Toledo, and an MME from the Univ. of Cincinnati College Conservatory of Music.
+Contact: firstname.lastname@example.org

 J Rawls serves as Visiting Instructor of Hip Hop & Music Business at Tiffin University, where he teaches music industry courses, coaches hip hop performers, teaches turntablism and beatmaking, and presents regular workshops on music industry topics.
 Known for his work with Black Star, a hip hop group comprised of Mos Def and Talib Kweli, Rawls contributed production on “Brown Skin Lady” and “Yo, Yeah,” which placed him on the map among independent hip hop producers.
 The album Mos Def & Talib Kweli Are Black Star did was acclaimed as one of the best albums of 1998 and was a major force in the late-1990s underground hip hop explosion.
 Rawls has also worked with Dose One, Beastie Boyz, Slum Village, El Da Sensei, Count Bass D, Grand Agent, 9th Wonder, J-Live, Us3, and Moka Only.
 Rawls has released three solo albums, and contributed to or produced dozens of others, having worked with J-Live, Aloe Blacc, Eric Robertson, Dudley Perkins, and many others.
 He is one-half of the duo The Lone Catalysts, with emcee J. Sands, having released four albums together.
 Fusing jazz and hip hop, his 2006 work with The Liquid Crystal Project led to national acclaim for his collaboration with B-Jazz, Shaun Scott, B Chapman and Selah and their tribute to the legendary producer J Dilla.
 His Columbus-based production company and record label continues to make an impact in the national hip hop scene, and he is in high demand as a DJ for top clubs and private functions around the country.
 Rawls holds a bachelor’s degree in business from the University of Cincinnati, a master’s degree in education from Ashland University, and is pursuing a doctorate in higher education administration from Ohio University.
 Contact: JRawls@tiffin.edu

-Katie Kufel serves as Assistant Director of Arts Programs, coordinating recruiting and retention activities and managing the administrative functions of TU's active music, dance, art, theatre, and media arts activities.
-Katie is an alum of the TU Music Department, serving as a graduate assistant for two years, coordinating technology and facilities needs for all arts programs.
-As an undergrad she also sang for three years with the a cappella group Higher Ground, one-year with the touring ensemble Up in the Air, and four years with the University Choir.
-A native of North Olmsted OH, she received a bachelor's degree in Forensic Science, and a Master of Business Administration degree.
-Contact: KufelKA@tiffin.edu.
+Angie Sosebee serves as Director of Arts Operations, coordinating recruiting and retention activities and managing the administrative functions of TU's active music, dance, art, theatre, and media arts activities.
+Angie is an alum of the TU Music Department, having served as a graduate assistant for two years, and as a member of Up in the Air and the University Choirs.
+Before her recent return to Ohio, Angie also worked in management, development and marketing positions in non-profit organizations in Charlotte NC.
+A native of Napoleon OH, she received a bachelor's degree in Hospitality Management and a Master of Business Administration degree from Tiffin University.
+Contact: SosebeeAN@tiffin.edu

 Nellene Arnett serves as Operations Assistant for Tiffin University Arts Programs, and also directs the TU Gospel Choir and TU Kids Choir.
 She is one of the leading gospel vocalists in the Toledo area, having performed with Monique Tache', The Toledo Youth Choir, Gospel Artist Chris Byrd & Victory, and others.
 She has served as a team leader with Toledo Public Schools' Kids Unlimited, providing after-school and summer academic enrichment, mentoring and character development programs to elementary students.
 She has also worked at other Toledo area nonprofits including the YMCA and Rosary Cathedral Catholic School.
 She holds a bachelor's degree in Arts Administration from TU, was a four-year alum of the a cappella group Up in the Air, and was a student-director of both the Gospel Choir and the TU Crew, the university’s first dance team.
 Contact: ArnettN@tiffin.edu